AustinRhoads/building_an_avatar_creator/index.md

 ```
 ![Image](./Screenshot%20(3).png)

 And we’re done, yay!
-I hope this helps any interested people create thier own avatar creator.
+I hope this helps anyone interested in building thier own avatar creator.
 Have fun making all kinds of test avatars, and happy coding!